easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_08_basic_usage.md

    S:  Module is Sticky, requires --force to unload or purge
 ```

-Runnin `module --force purge` instead will remove all modules, including the `init-lumi`
+Running `module --force purge` instead will remove all modules, including the `init-lumi`
 module which does part of the initialisation.
 You will not be able to use the software
 stacks completely as before without first loading `init-lumi` in its most recent (or default)
 version again!